pinkerton/components/README.md

 ![serverless components logo](https://s3.amazonaws.com/assets.github.serverless/serverless-components-readme3.png)

-Thiss project is a prototype of a new concept Serverless has been exploring called "components".
-Our aim is to introduce highly configurable and composable pieces that allow for multi-cloud & third party resource use cases.
+This prototype is for a new concept called **Serverless Components**.
+Components package serverless infrastructure and logic into composable building blocks for building serverless applications faster than ever.

 Components are capable of provisioning infrastructure while including both application logic AND lifecycle management.
 They have a focus on serverless/cloud resources and they also greatly enable reuse, sharing and simplicity.

+## Features

+* **Speed** - Build serverless applications faster than ever.
+* **Abstraction** - Create reusable infrastructure, features or entire applications.
+* **Multi-Cloud** – Provision resources across clouds and vendors.

 ## Table of contents